AdamSzL/TicTacToe/README.md

 This was one of the first more complex Android apps I built.
 It helped me understand real-time data syncing, multiplayer logic, and Firebase integration.
 While I now use Jetpack Compose in most of my newer projects, this app represents an important milestone in my Android development journey.

+## ▶️ How to Run

+To run this project locally:

+1. Clone the repository
+2. Open the project in **Android Studio**
+3. Set up **Firebase Realtime Database** for your app
+4. Download your `google-services.json` from the Firebase Console and place it in `/app`
+5. Build and run the app on an emulator or physical device

+> 🔥 Note: The project uses Firebase Realtime Database for multiplayer features.
+You’ll need to configure your own Firebase project and rules.
+>
+> Refer to the official [Firebase Setup Guide](https://firebase.google.com/docs/android/setup) for detailed instructions.

 ---

 > 💡 Check out more of my projects at [szlosarczyk.dev](https://szlosarczyk.dev)